 Buy a Home?

 And if you want to become one of the Americans living in Medellin, and need a place to call home, save yourself lots of money and lots of risks.
 Just rent.
 You don’t know if you are even going to like living outside the US.
 Or maybe you do, but you want to try someplace else.
 In 3 1/2 years, we have lived in 4 countries and spent a month each in two others.
 And we had a blast.
 How could we have done that if we bought property in the first place we landed?

 It can take years and many price reductions to sell property almost everywhere in Latin America.
 And the economics of rent vs buy is not the same here as they are where you are from.
 Would you rather pay USD 650 per month to rent a nice apartment with no risk or pay $150,000 or more to buy the same apartment and be subject to all the risks I mentioned above?
 Count your blessings that credit is very hard to get.

 Downside #7 – Questions from Friends and Family

 Although Jeff mentioned this as a downside, he did a great job of arguing against this point.
-Truth is, the only way to answer many of their questions is for your family and friends come to see for themselves.
+Truth is, the only way to answer many of their questions is for your family and friends to come see for themselves.
 Then they will start to understand how great living in Medellin is.
 But the good thing is how easy and inexpensive it is to get here from most places in the US.
-When we lived in Ecuador, it would be al all-day long adventure with several plane changes and/or bus rides.
-We have daily nonstops to/from several places in the US.
+When we lived in Ecuador, it would be an all-day adventure with several plane changes and/or bus rides.
+Here in Medellin, we have daily nonstops to/from several places in the US.

 Downside #8 – Need to Lower Your Expectations